misiektoja/lol_monitor/docs/configuration.md

 Which events produce mail is covered under [Email Notifications](usage.md#email-notifications).

+### Champion Icon in Email

+`EMAIL_IMAGES = True` embeds the champion icon at the end of the in-game and match summary emails, under the timestamp.
+The icon is the one the Data Dragon release serves for the champion the player used, downloaded at send time and attached to the message, so it shows without the mail client fetching anything remote.

+Alerts that name no champion, such as an error alert, are unaffected.
+If the download fails or returns something that is not a small image, the email is sent as text only.

+[`--setup`](setup-and-first-run.md#guided-setup) offers the setting once match emails are enabled.

 ## Webhook Settings

 Webhooks send the same alerts as email to a Discord channel or an ntfy topic.
 They are switched off until you set a destination. [`--setup`](setup-and-first-run.md#guided-setup) collects the service, the destination and the alert switches together: